zxeenu/heavy-telegram-bot/gateway/README.md

 ## Development Notes

+This project uses Visual Studio Code Dev Containers for a seamless development experience.
+Once your `.env` is set, you should be good to go.

+#### 🐞 Dev Container Permission Issues?

-If your dev container starts acting up and you can't edit files, try fixing permissions:
+If your dev container starts acting up and you can't edit files, try fixing the file ownership:

 ```bash
 sudo chown -R vscode:vscode .
 ```

-Just paste that into your Markdown file and you're good to go.